itu-itis/git-fundamentals-draft-itu-itis21-saracoglu21/README.md

 # :wave: The Basics of GitHub

-## 🤓 Course overview and learning outcomes [MODIFIED BY MURAT ARDA SARACOĞLU , 150210704]
+## 🤓 Course overview and learning outcomes [UPDATED LOCALLY PUSHED REMOTELY BY MURAT ARDA SARACOĞLU , 150210704 at 11.06, 25.10.2021]

 The goal of this course is to give you a brief introduction to GitHub.
 We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀